dpsanders/matplotlib/doc/README.md

 ## Building the documentation

-### Building the `matplotlib` package

-Since `sphinx` uses the installed version of `matplotlib` to build the documentation, the whole package must be installed *before* the docs can be generated.
+`Sphinx` uses the result of *building* the  `matplotlib` package itself in order to generate the documentation; so this build must be performed *before* the documentation can be generated.

 Furthermore, even if `matplotlib` is already installed on your system, it is *not* possible to build the documentation without first building the
 `matplotlib` package, since the needed file [../lib/matplotlib/mpl-data/matplotlibrc](../lib/matplotlib/mpl-data/matplotlibrc) is itself created during the `matplotlib` build process.

+### Building the `matplotlib` package

-To build the `matplotlib` package, run the command
+Begig by building the `matplotlib` package, using the command

 	python setup.py build

 from the [root](..) of the source tree.

 ### Building the documentation